 - The Trustee has communicated the target to each investment manager. - Investment managers are routinely invited to present at Investment Committee meetings as part of the existing monitoring process.
 When meeting with any of the Funds' investment managers, the Trustee will ask the manager how they expect the proportion of portfolio companies with SBTi targets to change over time and encourage the manager to engage with portfolio companies about setting SBTi targets, prioritising those with the highest carbon footprint. - The investment adviser encourages managers to support the goal of net zero emissions by 2050 or earlier and has published its expectations for investment managers in relation to net zero.
 This includes the use of effective voting (where applicable) and engagement with portfolio companies to encourage achievement of net zero.
 The investment adviser continues to engage with managers on this topic and will encourage them to use their influence with portfolio companies to increase the use of SBTi targets. - The Trustee will review progress towards the target each year and consider whether additional steps are needed to increase their chance of meeting it.
-Also, to help achieve the target the Trustee switched the equity holdings in the DB Sections to low carbon equity funds during the year.

-APPENDIX 1 - ITB PENSION FUNDS' CLIMATE RELATED RISK BELIEFS
+APPENDIX 1 - ITB PENSION FUNDS - CLIMATE RELATED RISK BELIEFS